fsalv/DeepWay/README.md

 cd DeepWay
 pip install -r requirements.txt
 ```
 We recommend to do it in a separate virtual environment with respect to your main one to avoid compatibility issues for packages versions.
+In this case, remember to create a jupyter linked to the new environment.

 **Warning** If you don't have gpu available or if yuo have CUDA issues, please install the ```tensorflow-cpu``` package.